 - Drizzle with sesame oil for finishing touch and garnish with sesame seeds or chili threads.
 (Optional.)

-- Enjoy with rice!
+- Enjoy with rice or noodles!

 - Prep Time: 20 minutes